TheProgrammare/Tolza/CONTRIBUTING.md

 ### Toolchain
 - Provide a **ready-to-use language**, suitable for **small projects** as well as **industrial-scale projects**.
 - The toolchain should preferably be used in a **workspace environment**.
-- tolza.config is the **reference file**, specifying compiler behavior, target directories, and defining the workspace via folder locations.
+- `tolza.toml` is the **reference file**, specifying compiler behavior, target directories, profiles composition, and defining the workspace via folder locations.
 - The toolchain is not basic but must remain **simple, practical, and intuitive**.

 # Project Structure